unclebob/fitnesse/BUILD_README.txt

 Direct any questions to the FitNesse yahoo group or to fitnesse@objectmentor.com.

+Note: Working with Eclipse and IntelliJ

+The ant build generates two files from the templates in the "templates" directory:
+ * FrontPage.content.txt.template is used to generate FitNesseRoot/FrontPage/context.txt
+ * FitNesseVersion.java.template is used to generate src/fitnesse/FitNesseVersion.java

+So, run "ant all" before loading a fresh checkout into an IDE.

 Note: .NET Support (8/6/2008)

 We re-installed the dotnet/*.dll and dotnet/*.exe files, taking them from the "fitnessedotnet" release on Sourceforge.
 This will allow the .NET Acceptance Tests to run right out of this distribution.
 However, you should consider using "fitnessedotnet".
 See the page FitNesseRoot/FitNesse/DotNet/context.txt for more information.